eggplannt/composite-highlighting.nvim/README.md

 [![Neovim >= 0.8](https://img.shields.io/badge/Neovim-%3E%3D%200.8-blueviolet.svg?style=for-the-badge&logo=neovim)](https://neovim.io/)
 [![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

-`composite-highlighting.nvim` enhances Neovim's Treesitter capabilities by enabling dynamic language injections within template files.
-It's particularly useful for template systems where the embedded language can vary, determining the correct syntax highlighting based on the template's filename.
+`composite-highlighting.nvim` enhances Neovim's Treesitter capabilities by enabling dynamic syntax highlighting for two different languages at the same time.

-For example, a file named `my_page.html.tmpl` can be highlighted as a Go Template (`gotmpl`) on the outside, while the content within specific text nodes is dynamically highlighted as HTML.
+For example, a file named `my_page.html.tmpl` can be highlighted as a Go Template (`gotmpl`) on the outside, while the content within the template is dynamically highlighted as HTML.
 Similarly, `my_script.js.tmpl` would inject JavaScript.

 ## ✨ Features

 - **Dynamic Language Injection:** Injects syntax highlighting for an inner language based on the template filename (e.g., `*.<inner_ext>.tmpl`).
 - **Configurable Template Parsers:** Define which outer template languages and file extensions should use this dynamic injection.
-- **Fallback Mechanisms:** Uses `vim.filetype.match` and a predefined extension map to robustly determine the inner language.
 - **Treesitter Powered:** Leverages Neovim's Treesitter for accurate and efficient parsing.

 ## 📸 Screenshot